unicode-org/icu/docs/userguide/icufaq/index.md

 check for illegal bytes in UTF-8.
 Incomplete character sequences in UTF-16 are less important and more benign.
-If you want to quickly convert small strings between the different UTF encodings or get a UChar32 value, you can use the macros provided in utf.h and its siblings utf8.h and utf16.h.
+If you want to quickly convert small strings between the different UTF encodings or get a UChar32 value, you can use the macros provided in `utf.h` and its siblings `utf8.h` and `utf16.h`.
 For larger or partial strings, please use the conversion API.

 #### How do the converters work?

 The converters act like a data stream.
-This means that the state of the last character is saved in the converter after each call to the ucnv_fromUnicode() and ucnv_toUnicode() functions.
-So if the source buffer ends with part of a surrogate Unicode character pair, the next call to ucnv_toUnicode() will write out the equivalent character to the destination buffer.
+This means that the state of the last character is saved in the converter after each call to the `ucnv_fromUnicode()` and `ucnv_toUnicode()` functions.
+So if the source buffer ends with part of a surrogate Unicode character pair, the next call to `ucnv_toUnicode()` will write out the equivalent character to the destination buffer.
 Please see the [Conversion](../conversion/index.md) chapter of the User's Guide for details.

 #### What does a locale look like in ICU?